justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 ![Name Desc](/images/techdocs/07.png)

 Have a GitHub org or owner and a GitHub repo ready to use for your docs.
+Have a [GitHub token created](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and available in your environment as `GITHUB_TOKEN`.
 Type in the GitHub owner and the GitHub repo you want to use.
 Make sure there is no GitHub repo that exists with the same name or the Templater will fail.

 ![owner](/images/techdocs/08.png)